lporte/make-a-pokedex/README.md

     - Read about what the API does and the shape of the data returned.
 2. Try making a GET request in curl or your browser
 3. Navigate to the JSON-Challenge branch and follow the instructions in the README
-4. Navigate to the GET-Challenge branch and follow the instructions in the README
+4. Navigate to the Get-Challenge branch and follow the instructions in the README
 5. Finished?
 Try out the stretch challenges below!
 Decide how to adapt the API to fit your current needs.

 ## Question time